denten-books/plain-text/2-device.md

 The above might appear a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
-In Moreno's work we hear more than an echo of Marx's critique of the fetishism of commodities, a dynamic by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
+Moreno's work reflects the influence of Marx's critique of the fetishism of commodities, a dynamic by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
 Moreno arrives at a similar conclusion by another logic.
 In creating some of the earliest examples of social network graphs, he finds (and objects to) the presence of things in the position of social actors.
-His objections to automatism echo also those of his near contemporaries like Viktor Shklovsky, Martin Heidegger, Walter Benjamin, and later Hannah Arendt.
+His objections to automatism echo also those of his near contemporaries like Viktor Shklovsky, Martin Heidegger, Walter Benjamin, and Hannah Arendt.

 ***